wjasonhuang/python_utils/concurrency/notes.md

-# Lock vs Mutex vs Semaphore vs Condition Variable vs Monitor
+# Lock vs Mutex vs Semaphore vs Monitor

 ## Lock:
 - A lock allows only one thread to enter the part that's locked